Unstopable-satyam/CPU-Scheduler/README.md

 ### Prerequisites

-- Python 3.x
+- Python setup in VS CODE
-- Flask
+- Flask should be installed
 - g++ compiler
 - Matplotlib (for generating Gantt charts)